Tim Thomas (ice hockey, born 1974): Boston Bruins

-2009–2010

-On April 2, 2009 Thomas agreed to a four-year contract extension with the Bruins, through the 2012–13 season.
-The contract saw him make $6 million the first two seasons, then $5 million and $3 million the final two seasons for an average annual salary of $5 million.
-Two days later, on April 4, he posted his career-high fifth shutout of the season in a 1–0 win against the New York Rangers, clinching the top spot in the Eastern Conference, Boston's first title since 2001–02.
-His strong play allowed the Bruins to sweep the Montreal Canadiens in the first round of the 2009 playoffs, however the Bruins were defeated by the Carolina Hurricanes in seven games in the second round.

-On June 18, 2009, Thomas was awarded the Vezina Trophy at the NHL awards, edging Minnesota Wild netminder Niklas Bäckström and the Columbus Blue Jackets' rookie goaltender Steve Mason.
-He led the NHL with his 2.10 GAA and .933 save percentage.

 Thomas started for the Bruins in the 3rd NHL Winter Classic on January 1, 2010.
 The game, held at Fenway Park in Boston, resulted in a 2–1 overtime victory over the visiting Philadelphia Flyers.
 But Thomas suffered a drop-off in form during the regular season, posting just a 17–18–8 record, albeit with a still-strong 2.56 GAA.
-He did not play at all in the playoffs, as Tuukka Rask played all the games for Boston.
-The Bruins won their First Round series and led the Philadelphia Flyers three games to none in the Conference semi-final.
+He did not play at all in the 2010 playoffs, as Tuukka Rask played all the games for Boston.
+The Bruins won their First Round series against the third seeded Buffalo Sabres in six games and led the seventh seeded Philadelphia Flyers three games to none in the Conference semi-final.
 Boston then lost the next four games to drop the series; the Flyers became just the third out of four teams in NHL history (after the 1942 Toronto Maple Leafs and the 1975 New York Islanders, and before the 2014 Los Angeles Kings) to win a series after losing the first three games.

-Named to his third straight NHL All-Star Game in 2011 – the game was not played in 2010 due to the Winter Olympics – Thomas became the first goaltender in NHL history to earn the win in three consecutive All-Star Games.